2026 Football Roster Tracker

 Jaylyn Ferguson (transfer portal) - 1

-Ja’Lyen Judson (transfer portal) - 0
+Ja’Lyen Judson (transferred to Kennesaw State) - 0

 Josiah Crawford (transfer portal) - 0